CloudOpsRahul/Jenkins-setup/DevSecOps Project.md

 Initially username and password will be ‘ admin’ , ’ admin’.
 Just change with a new password.

-◼️Create users token in SonarQube: Generate a token for authentication purposes.
+◼️Create users token in SonarQube server: Generate a token for authentication purposes.
 Click on Administration tab-> Security-> Users-> create Token name as jenkins.

 Whatever token generated, just copy and paste to somewhere else.
 Once window is closed, you wont be able to see that again.